 Let me start by asking you a question.
 What do you think of when you think of these airlines, which one stands out?

-Ok, I’ll admit it, it was trick question.
+Ok, I’ll admit it, it was a trick question.
 They all suck and have nothing that differentiates them from each other except a few routes.
-I have personal horror stories from each and “United Breaks guitars”. ( See YouTube hilarious)
+I have personal horror stories from each and “United Breaks Guitars”. ( See YouTube hilarious)

 - At the very least I am sure most of you know that “BAGS FLY FREE” on Southwest.

 - Their frequent flyer program is much easier to understand and use plus the perception is that they are cheaper, (although that is very often not the case)

 Which airline is the only one of the four not to have gone bankrupt?
 And to actually have made an operating profit the vast majority of its existence.
 Yes, that would be Southwest.

 Here’s another key example in rental cars, what’s the difference between these rental car companies:

 Ok, Hertz is “Number one”, budget is “cheaper” and Avis “Tries harder” at least based on their advertising slogans.
 But based on my personal experience the counter staff are just as indifferent, the cars are all the same and on any given day one is just as cheap or expensive as the other.
 My Avis Wizard card doesn’t seem to get me better rates or upgrades so why bother.
 At the higher end, Hertz does have a better selection of sports cars but they are only at select locations and they carry a stiff premium.

 National on the other hand at least lets you choose the car you want and Enterprise will pick you up and drop you off!
 Something that the big guys don’t offer, something that stands out as different!

 Now let’s look at the golf industry.
 Let’s take a half dozen private or daily fee golf courses in a town near you.
 What makes one demonstratively much different from the next?